cmiles/PointlessWaymarksProject/README.md

 Pointless Waymarks CMS is a .NET Core 5 Windows WPF GUI for generating a static website based on database information and a settings file.
 It is not an 'all purpose static site generation solution' - the focus is a limited set of content types to support creating long-lasting free content about the landscape, place, photography, nature, history...

 [Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.
-The inspiration for this code is the joy that creating content about the landscape has added to my life.
-The direction of the project is guided by my appreciation of authentic content and the incredible value of creating personal content for love rather than for SEO/first page search result/engagement/advertising/tracking.
-In my personal life creating content has brought me significant happiness, first page search results have not...
+The inspiration for this code is the joy that creating content about the landscape has brought to my life - and the realization that for personal content I no longer care about search rankings or page views, just about creation.

 Some details:
  - A static site because it is currently one of the lowest cost, lowest maintenance, most durable ways to put content online.